deleidos/prototype-20150626/README.md

 ## Prototype Stakeholders

 Implicitly, the RFQ was a stakeholder in the process.
-In addition to specified requirements, the team interpreted the RFQ to define the relevant marketspace the product manager and team it was serving.
-Our process would involve regular contact with all stakeholders.
+Our process would normally involve regular contact with all stakeholders.
 However, there was only one Q&A round permitted with this stakeholder.

-For the sake of this prototype, a couple individuals outside of the design/development team took on the role of "People", who role played in the marketspace.
+In addition to specified requirements, the team interpreted the RFQ to define the relevant marketspace that the product manager and team was serving.
+For the sake of this prototype, a couple individuals outside of the design/development team took on the role of "People", who role-played in the marketspace.
 The team met with the "People" every other day during the design and development period.

 ***